AnwarKhaddaj/anwarkhaddaj.github.io/README.md

 </ul>

 ## Research Talks and Presentations
+- **On Applying a Collocational Approach to Inverse Problems in Electrical Impedance Tomography**, Talk at [SIAM Annual Meeting](https://meetings.siam.org/program.cfm?CONFCODE=AN26), July 7, 2026.
 - **Parameter estimation of neuron models using subset selection and dynamic optimization**, Talk at [Mathematical biology research seminar](https://math.asu.edu/node/10006) at Arizona State University, Oct 3, 2025.
 - **Exploring the intrinsic and extrinsic determinants of heterogeneity in a 𝜷-cell network**, Talk at University of California, San Diego, Aug 12, 2025.
 - **Confidence and Degeneracy in Parameter Estimation of Biophysical Neuron Models**, Poster Presentation at [Energy HPC 2025 Conference](https://www.energyhpc.rice.edu/), Feb 25-27, 2025.